logicblocks/salutem/docs/getting-started.md

   generated Results that should be cached.
 * A **RegistryStore** is an Atom containing a Registry, used in some places where rather than a Registry, a shared reference to a Registry is required.
-* Checks within a Registry can be _resolved_ to a Result, which either retrieves a cached result or evaluates the check if it is realtime or if there is no available result.
 * There are currently two types of checks supported, _RealtimeChecks_ and _BackgroundChecks_.
 * A **RealtimeCheck** is evaluated every time it is resolved such that cached Results will never be returned.
 * A **BackgroundCheck** is intended to be evaluated in the background periodically such that a cached result is returned whenever the Check is resolved.
+If there's no cached value available for a background check it is resolved in realtime.

 ## Creating checks